Aitslab/sustainability/README.md

 ## Goals for 2022
 ### Green computing

-Our goal for 2022 is to start tracking our computational usage more systematically so that we can evaluate its environmental impact and work towards reducing it.
-We are also trying to set up a research project related to this.
+Our goal for 2022 is to implement systematic tracking of our computational usage so that we can evaluate its environmental impact and work towards reducing it.
+We are also trying to set up a research project where we evaluate the sustainability of the type of AI tools we develop.

 ### Open science

-Our goal is to share code and data connected to all papers published about our research.
+Our goal is to share code and data with each paper published about our research.

 ### Open education

-Our goal is to share even more educational materials for teachers and students so that more people have access to high-quality education related to AI, medicine and sustainability.
+Our goal is to share even more educational materials so that more people have access to high-quality education related to AI, medicine and sustainability.
 This will include publication of lectures from the "AI in Medicine and Life Science" courses on youtube.